 Lastly, it's important to note that recent studies may have linked bed bugs to Chagas disease, a parasitic infection known to be spread by the triatome bug that can lead to severe digestive and neurological issues, so while these insects haven't been linked to the spread of harmful diseases yet, that doesn't mean they aren't a threat.

 Why do I have a bed bug problem?

 Bed bugs are typically introduced into homes accidentally, typically after you or your belongings come into contact with them in a public setting.
-These pests are can often be introduced into homes via used furniture, mattresses, and box springs, migrating between homes and apartment units through walls or wires, inside luggage that was spent time in infested hotels or rental properties, or on clothing, outerwear, bags, luggage, or other personal belongings.
+These pests can often be introduced into homes via used furniture, mattresses, and box springs, migrating between homes and apartment units through walls or wires, inside luggage that has spent time in infested hotels or rental properties, or on clothing, outerwear, bags, or other personal belongings.

 Where will I find bed bugs?

 Bed bugs have made a big comeback throughout the entire United States.
 They can be found living in homes, apartments, hotels, healthcare facilities, dormitories, airports, shelters, schools, movie theaters, laundry facilities, office buildings, and modes of public transportation such as planes, buses, taxis, etc.

 Inside homes, bed bugs first take up residence in sleeping areas, hiding in the seams of mattresses and box springs.
 If the infestation is allowed to continue, those bed bugs will spread throughout the home, hiding out in the cracks of walls and floors, in the seams of upholstered furniture, inside outlets and electronics, and under piles of dirty laundry.

 How do I get rid of bed bugs?